Fill your College Details

 4. How does the Kubernetes Scheduler work?

-The Kubernetes Scheduler assigns pods to nodes based on resource availability, such as memory and CPU, and any user-defined constraints, like anti-affinity or affinity rules.
-The scheduler ensures that cluster resources are utilized as effectively as possible while obeying scheduling policies.
+The Kubernetes Scheduler assigns pods to nodes based on the availability of resources, such as CPU and memory, along with any constraints a user may have defined like affinity or anti-affinity rules.
+The scheduler aims to make as effective utilization of resources in the cluster as possible, while following the scheduling rules.
 To guarantee that the burden is distributed evenly throughout the cluster, it continuously searches for unplanned pods and makes an effort to schedule those to a suitable node.

 5. What are Deployments in Kubernetes?